‘CHANGE IS LIKE DEATH…’

 When, prior the film’s release, it was revealed that Fallen Kingdom clocks in at just a few minutes longer than the two-hour, four-minute Jurassic World, I was, frankly, a little disappointed.
 Many viewers — fans and critics alike — have complimented the blistering, breathless pace of Trevorrow’s film, but, for me, it took away from it.
 For me, the price of that pace was robbing the audience of the chance to really take in where they were, and what was going on.
 It felt like the story needed another twenty minutes or so, and, having walked out of the cinema mere hours ago (at the time of writing, of course), I’m sad to report that Fallen Kingdom has the same problem.
 This time, though, the price is much, much higher.
 This time, it doesn’t just rob the audience, but Nublar, too.
 The island where it all began gets nowhere near the send-off it deserves.

 I am, honestly, baffled at how that section of the film was handled.
 I can’t believe it.
-The entire sequence, from arrival to departure, feels comically brief, and while it’s big on spectacle, it’s light on emotion (and logic…) — right up until the very end, when it delivers a scene so stunningly, heartbreakingly perfect that it’s sure to stand alongside Alan Grant’s first encounter with a brachiosaur as one of the franchise’s most memorable moments.
+The entire sequence, from arrival to departure, feels comically brief, and while it’s big on spectacle, it’s light on emotion (and logic…) — right up until the very end, when it delivers a scene that’s sure to stand alongside Alan Grant’s first encounter with a brachiosaur as one of the franchise’s most memorable moments.
 Believe me, you’ll know it when you see it.
-It’s flawless… but not quite enough to redeem the bizarrely emotionless sequence that precedes it.
+It’s an excellent touch… but not quite enough to redeem the bizarrely emotionless sequence that precedes it.

 That, really, is my overarching issue with Fallen Kingdom: it’s never quite enough.
 While most of what is there is great, a series off baffling omissions, abrupt cuts and skipped set-ups lead much of the film to feel like a string of missed opportunities.
 (One particular reunion in the second half of the story left me all but open-mouthed at its complete lack of cohesion.)